 How to implement architectures for continuous delivery

 Consider the major architectural archetypes.
-Randy Shoup, former Engineering Director for App Engine and presently VP Engineering at WeWork, observed the following:
+Randy Shoup, formerly an Engineering Director for App Engine and VP of Engineering at WeWork, observed the following:

 "There is no one perfect architecture for all products and all scales.
 Any architecture meets a particular set of goals or range of requirements and constraints, such as time to market, ease of developing functionality, scaling, etc. The functionality of any product or service will almost certainly evolve over time—it should not be surprising that our architectural needs will change as well.
 What works at scale 1x rarely works at scale 10x or 100x."

 Given the pros and cons of architectural archetypes, each fits a different evolutionary need for an organization.

 (set of monolithic tiers: frontend presentation, application server, database layer)

 (modular, independent, graph relationship or tiers, isolated persistence)